-‘Southern Charm’ Venerable Patricia Altschul Will Put Your Dog On Her Caftan
+‘Southern Charm’ Star Patricia Altschul Will Put Your Dog On Her Caftan

 A post shared by Patricia Altschul (@pataltschul) on

-The Southern Charm doyenne posted a coming soon notice on her Instagram page to stir up interest for the comfy, but shapeless garments, featuring your dog’s face.
+The Southern Charm star posted a “coming soon” notice on her Instagram page to stir up interest for the comfy but shapeless garments that feature your dog’s face.

 “The launch of our custom pet caftans is coming soon.
 To be the first to know, please sign up at http://patriciascouture.com to get special offers, news and events.
 Type it in URL bar don’t use Google.
 It will be Your pet silkscreened on the fabric not a generic brand.
 Monty the truffle hound is on mine and Georgette has her dog Guinevere????????”

-As an aside, Patricia was asked who would get the Southern Charm best dressed award, and hardly shocking, she gave it to her baby boy, Whitney, and Cameran.
+As an aside, Patricia was asked who would get the Southern Charm best-dressed award, and hardly shocking, she gave it to her baby boy, Whitney, and Cameran.

 “I think Cameran is.
 Cameran and Whitney.
 Cameran is lovely, she goes to New York and she also buys from Net-a-Porter.
 Whitney buys his clothes at Huntsman in London and he always looks kind of stuffy because he is dressed up in three-piece suits.”

-But after all the pleasant talk, Southern Charm’s Miss Pat is willing to call a pig a pig when it comes to an entertaining disaster, i.e. Thomas Ravenel’s dinner party last season when he drove his guests out into the street according to Entertainment Tonight.
+But after all the pleasant talk, Southern Charm’s Miss Pat is willing to call a pig a pig when it comes to an entertaining disaster, i.e. Thomas Ravenel’s dinner party last season when he drove his guests out into the street, according to Entertainment Tonight.

 “I’m calling it Armageddon!”